Best Harry Potter Books to Prepare for Potterheads Kahoot 3.0

 When Harry finds himself unexpectedly thrown into the Triwizard Tournament, the fourth book takes a darker turn.
 New magical schools, perilous tasks, and Voldemort's reappearance are all introduced.
 This book is essential reading for Kahoot preparation because of the intricate plot and the introduction of important characters like Cedric Diggory and Mad-Eye Moody.

-Q1: At what age Harry came to know he is a wizard?
+Q1: At what age did Harry come to know he was a wizard?

-Ans: Harry came to know he is a wizard at the age of 11.
+Ans: Harry came to know he was a wizard at the age of 11.

 Q2: What was Voldemort’s actual name?